jtq/clockworacle/README.md

 ### Set up

-* Install node and npm (the nodep ackage manager) if you don't already have them installed
+* Install node.js and npm (the node.js package manager) if you don't already have them installed
 * Clone the project code: `git clone https://github.com/jtq/clockworacle.git`
 * From inside the root folder of the repo, install the dependencies: `npm install`
 * Locate your game folder - usually something like `C:\Users\USERNAME\AppData\LocalLow\Failbetter Games\Sunless Sea` (where `C` is your installation drive and `USERNAME` is your Windows username).